SophaHum/SophaHum/README.md

 # Hi there, I'm SophaHum! 👋

 Welcome to my GitHub profile!
-I'm a Full Stack Developer specializing in Vue.js, React, and Node.js ecosystems, with a strong focus on building scalable web applications.
+I'm a Full Stack Developer specializing in React js, Next js, Vue.js,Nuxt js,PHP, Node.js ecosystems, with a strong focus on building scalable web applications.

 ## About Me